adiah80/Game-Of-Life/README.md

 # Conway's Game Of Life

+Pure Python implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for some special initializations.

 ## Executing the program :

 To run the provided pattern initializations with the least hassle, simply run `python3 user_input.py` in a terminal.